 - Whether the actor was reprimanded

-This list is not all-inclusive, though.
-Furthermore, just because some of these criteria are met does not automatically make it a hostile working environment.
+This list is not exhaustive, however.
+And just because some of these criteria are met does not automatically make it a hostile working environment.
 Courts have stressed that it is a very factual inquiry.

 What is a hostile work environment?

 That behavior targets someone for being in a protected class.
 While many hostile work environment claims are for sexual harassment, behavior is inappropriate if a reasonable person with the targeted trait would find it

 The victim of a hostile work environment does not necessarily have to suffer an adverse employment action, like a demotion.
 Simply being the target of hostile behavior that is severe or pervasive is enough.

 What behaviors can contribute to a hostile environment?

 The following behaviors have been deemed to contribute to what qualifies as a hostile work environment:

 - Sexually fondling someone in the workplace,